giuseppeg/giuseppegurgone.com/posts/css-conditional-values.md

 CSS lacks a general purpose ternary operator or if/else statements.

 However, in many situations there is a small trick that we can use to toggle values using invalid custom properties and fallback values.
+I learn't this trick from Devon Govett.

 Let's say we want to switch `visibility` between `visible` and `hidden` when a custom property is set or unset.